 Follow the instructional photos below to slice the basil and mint leaves into ribbons, a technique called “chiffonade”.

 I like to season the watermelon with a squeeze of lemon and a pinch of salt first.
 Then I assemble the salad by plating the watermelon as the base, then the feta cubes ( I like to crumble some as well for a textural difference), then the mint and basil, lemon zest and a drizzle of good extra virgin olive oil.

-- 1 tbsp high quality extra virgin olive oil
+- 1 tbsp good quality extra virgin olive oil

 - Season the watermelon cubes with a squeeze of lemon and a pinch of salt and toss to combine.

-- Distribute the feta cubes evenly along the watermelon pile, breaking up some of the cubes into crumbles.
+- Distribute the feta cubes evenly on top of the watermelon pile.
+Break up some of the cubes into crumbles.

-- Evenly distribute the diced jalapeno along the watermelon and feta
+- Sprinkle the diced jalapeno on top of the watermelon and feta.

-- Sprinkle with the sliced herbs and lemon zest
+- Garnish with the sliced herbs and lemon zest.